McDonald's is bringing back its Monopoly Game after nearly 10 years. See what you can win.

 After nearly 10 years, McDonald's is bringing back its Monopoly Game, a sweepstakes inspired by the iconic board game.
 The promotion, which now includes a digital component, gives customers a chance to win free food and prizes from their purchases.

 The Monopoly Game, which runs Oct.
 6 – Nov.
-2, allows customers to gather physical game pieces by peeling back stickers on in-store purchases, or digital pieces obtained through purchases made in the McDonald's app.
-The game pieces will hew closely to the classic board game — think Park Place, Boardwalk and Atlantic Avenue.
+2, involves game pieces, which consumers gather either by peeling back stickers on in-store items, or through purchases made in the McDonald's app.
+The game pieces will hew closely to names found on the classic board game — think Park Place, Boardwalk and Atlantic Avenue.

 Participating customers can win everything from instant prizes, such as a free Quarter Pounder with cheese, to a $1,000,000 cash prize to a 2026 Jeep Grand Cherokee.
 The odds of winning an instant prize — which consists mostly of eligible food items from the McDonald's menu — is one in five, according to a FAQ page on the McDonald's website.